 War, state formation, competing narratives, and the ways the past continues to shape the present.

-Rural–urban transitions, labor movement, inequality, and the ways economic change reshapes communities and everyday life.
+Rural–urban transitions, consumer markets, logistics, institutional constraints and the ways economic change reshapes cities and communities.

 Regional life and cultural landscapes